MartiPuigV/server-cosmix/README.md

 The API's /muons/:quantity dynamic endpoint allows a user to fetch the latest _n_ uploaded epochs, replacing :quantity by the number of epochs needed.
 Eg. : fetch /muons/5 gets the latest 5 coincidences uploaded onto the server.

+A more convenient endpoint is the /days/:days, acting just as the /muons one, but retrieves the muons detected in the past _n_ days.

-# Retrieve the log file (requires API dev key)
+# Retrieve the log file

-The log file can be retrieved via /dev/log.txt, given a correct API key.
+The log file can be retrieved via /dev/log.txt.

+**WIP**
+It resets each month.
+Each monthly log file can also be retrieved as soon as i implement it.
+**WIP**

 ## 2. Dashboard site

-A simple dashboard-like static site can be found under /static.
+A simple dashboard-like static site.
 It shows the current state of the detector, assuming 5 minutes of unrecorded coincidence means that it is down.
 If the detector's last sent coincidence is more than 5 minutes ago, it is considered down.
 The latest coincidences can also be viewed in the form of a date.
 This dashboard is accessible by anyone, as it allows no control over the server.

-You can find it over at https://server-cosmix-ksxy.onrender.com/
+You can find it over at https://server-cosmix.onrender.com/dashboard

 # Currently in development